 Ultrasonic homogenizers are composed of three parts:

 Ultrasonic homogenizers are comparable to high-pressure homogenizers in terms of particle size reduction and energy efficiency.
 The main advantage of ultrasonic homogenizers is their operation at atmospheric pressure.
-Moreover, the degree of disruption can be easily varied by manipulating the electrical power supplied by the generator and the temperature of the premix fluid.
+Moreover, the degree of disruption can be easily varied by manipulating the generator's electrical power and the premix fluid's temperature.
 All this is accomplished without using any moving parts.

 Agitators are equipment used in homogenizing media inside a tank.
 It works by rotating the impeller at its immersed end at a controlled speed or revolutions per minute (rpm).
 The work exerted by...